 — Over the years, there have been numerous rumors on hair loss forums that actor Matthew McConaughey has had hair transplants.
 However, the actor in the past credited a product called Regenix for his great hair.
 Mr. McConaughey recently went on the “Live with Kelly” show in the US and credited Regenix yet again with a great review.
 I have no idea about the ingredients of Regenix since they are proprietary.
 The manufacturer claims they are all-natural.
 More on this story here.

-— In Aclaris Therapeutics’ latest webcast presentation from today (given at the Leerink Partners 6th Annual Global Healthcare Conference), the company’s CEO further elaborated on why they are so optimistic about “highly selective covalently bound JAK 3 inhibitors” helping patients with male pattern hair loss.
-More importantly, the CEO emphasized treating female hair loss and how that is even more distressing than male hair loss.
+— Aclaris Therapeutics’ latest webcast presentation occurred today at the Leerink Partners 6th Annual Global Healthcare Conference.
+The company’s CEO further elaborated on why they are so optimistic about “highly selective covalently bound JAK 3 inhibitors” helping patients with male pattern hair loss.
+More importantly, the CEO emphasized on treating female hair loss and how that is even more distressing than male hair loss.
 You can listen to the whole presentation after registration, and also see the 42 slides in there.
-Main sections are a little after 16:30 minutes into the presentation and later on around 21:30 into the presentation.
 For once, someone asked a specific question about covalently bound JAK 3 inhibitors and male pattern hair loss.
 The most interesting quotes from the CEO: